open-traffic-generator/otg-examples/clab/ixia-c-b2b/SCAPY.md

  Some details above are omitted, see [scapy2otg.py](scapy2otg.py) for more.

- As a result, the produced OTG configuration of the first flow of the requests will have a custom payload after the UDP layer (at the very end of the YAML below):
+ As a result, the produced OTG configuration of the first flow of the DNS requests will have a custom payload after the UDP layer (see the very end of the YAML below):

  ```Yaml
 flows: